Adobe Illustrator Tutorial using Pen Tool + Cartoon Brushes

-Beginner tutorial going step by step on how to draw and color a cartoon in Adobe Illustrator using the pen, live paint bucket, scissor tools.
-In this easy to follow step by step tutorial we will be going through our anchor point guide step by step to build our cartoon character.
+Beginner tutorial going step by step on how to draw and color a cartoon in Adobe Illustrator using the pen, illustrator brushes, and live paint bucket.
+In this easy-to-follow step-by-step tutorial, we will be going through our anchor point guide step by step to build our cartoon character.

 Anchor Point Guides

 Anchor point guides are designed to make life easier as you are learning where to place anchors and how to adjust handles.

 We will be using our 2 step approach to the pen tool.
 The first is using straight lines to just get down our anchor points.
 We will then be using the convert anchor tool to create curves and handles.

 Coloring a Cartoon

 We will be adding flat color using Live Paint to build our flat color areas.
 We will add a light source by adding transparent gradients and cast shadows using the knife tool.

 You will have more control over the placement and width of each of your lines using the Cartoon Brushes.
 The process will be a combination of using the Brushes to get down the initial thickness and stroke width.
 The second step will be modifying the placement of the variation using the so we can edit later.
 This 2-Step Process allows for more control over your Line Variation compared to using your Tablet with Pressure.

 Adobe Illustrator Brush Libraries include our 70 Cartoon, 100 Comic Strip, and 50 Vintage Mascot Brushes